Greatest Literature banner

 Again there are lots of special effects that never get in the way of the story but help tell it.
 And lots of mechanical technology, though perhaps not as much as in the first film.
 This outing seems more focused on the key relationships, namely that between Holmes and Watson and that between Holmes and Moriarty.

-A third film in the series was expected a few years after the second, but as of this writing (nearly a decade later) we're still waiting.
+A third film in the series was expected a few years after the second, but more than a decade later we're still waiting.

 — Eric